-Concurrently, Vahé was creatively involved in advancing Armenian causes and projects.
-He was the designer of the raised-first Karabakh symbol and posters (1988), the designer of the flag of Karabakh (1998), one of the original founders of the Golden Apricot International Film Festival (2004) and the designer of its visual identity, the designer of Armenia Fund’s Telethon “Make it Happen” advertising campaign (2004), the art director of AIM/Armenian International Magazine (1990-1992), etc.
+Throughout his life, Vahé was creatively involved in advancing Armenian causes and projects.
+He designed the raised-first Karabakh symbol and posters (1988) and the flag of Karabakh (1998).
+He helped establish the Golden Apricot International Film Festival (2004) and designed its visual identity.
+Vahé also designed the “Make it Happen” advertising campaign (2004) for the Armenia Fund Telethon and was the art director for AIM/Armenian International Magazine (1990-1992).

 Vahé and Lucie shared a commitment to and passion for all things Armenian, education, the arts and exploring the world.